fl101/awardfares-blog/_posts/2019-12-29-eurobonus-analysis-and-forecast.md

 2. Scroll down to "Activity"
 3. Click "Export to Excel"
 4. Drag the downloaded Excel file to the box below
-5. Enter your current EuroBonus point balance
+5. Enter your current EuroBonus "Points for Use" balance

 <div id="dropzone" ondrop="dropHandler(event);" ondragover="dragOverHandler(event);">
   Drag and drop your exported activity here!